AliBahri94/Remote-Sensing-Image-Classification-via-Improved-Cross-Entropy-Loss-and-Transfer-Learning-Strategy/README.md

 3. Run ``python divide_dataset.py`` to split dataset to train and valid folder
 4. Run ``python train.py``
 5. All Models with be saved into ``checkpoint/`` direcory
+- Note: Configurations is in the config.py file.